 Phone: 212.226.1677 (voicemail only)

-Director of Grants & Research, Lauren Slone Based in NYC; Pronouns: she/her/hers Lauren Ree Slone is a lifelong student of dance and a choreographic systems thinker who creates many different ways of connecting people and ideas.
-At MAP Fund, Lauren oversees the core grantmaking vision, strategy, and operations.
-She is deeply focused on aligning MAP’s structural practices with its mission and values in efforts to facilitate a truly iterative, responsive, and anti-oppressive resource distribution process.
-Her recent writing on MAP’s ongoing evolution can be found in Americans for the Arts’ curated ARTSblog Salon and the GIA Reader.
-Over the past decade, she has also collaborated with various arts organizations across the United States to share her own performance work, and to build infrastructure and opportunities for artists via the founding and/or design of new education, producing, residency, and presentation programs.
+Director of Grants and Research, Lauren Slone Based in NYC; Pronouns: she/her Lauren oversees the grant program’s strategy and operations.
+Over the past fifteen years, she has re-imagined and created grant programs, arts education curricula, youth mentorship programs, presentation platforms, and performance projects that democratize public access to arts and culture throughout the United States.
 She holds a B.A. in Religious Studies with a minor in Philosophy from West Virginia University, and an M.F.A. in Dance Performance and Choreography from Florida State University School of Dance where she was the first Andrew W. Mellon Arts Administration Fellow at Maggie Allesee National Center for Choreography, a Ballet Pedagogy Fellow, and pursued choreographic research in Israel, Spain, and France.
+Website: Lauren-Slone.com

-Reuben Tomás Roqueñi is a nationally respected arts administrator with over 15 years experience in progressive program development, artist-centric support systems and grantmaking.
-Reuben is currently Director of National Artist Fellowships at Native Arts and Cultures Foundation, serving Native American, Alaska Native, and Native Hawaiian artists, organizations, and programs across the US.
-Previously, Reuben was Program Officer in the Performing Arts Program at the William and Flora Hewlett Foundation in the San Francisco Bay Area and served as Grants Program Director at Arts Foundation for Tucson and Southern Arizona.
+Reuben Tomás Roqueñi (Yaqui/Mayo/Chicanx) is currently Director of Transformative Change Programs at Native Arts and Cultures Foundation.
+Previously, Reuben was Program Officer in the Performing Arts Program at the William and Flora Hewlett Foundation in the San Francisco Bay Area and served as Grants Program Director at the Arts Foundation for Tucson and Southern Arizona.

-Maura Tierney is an American film and television actress who is best known for her roles as Lisa Miller on the sitcom NewsRadio, Audrey Reede in Liar Liar (1997), Abby Lockhart on the medical drama ER and as Helen Solloway on the television drama The Affair for which she won the Golden Globe Award in 2016.
-Maura appeared on Broadway in Nora Ephron’s Lucky Guy, directed by George C. Wolf.
+Maura Tierney is an American film and television actress best known for her roles as Lisa Miller on NewsRadio, Audrey Reede in Liar Liar (1997), Abby Lockhart on ER and as Helen Solloway on The Affair for which she won the Golden Globe Award in 2016.
 Maura is a member of the advisory board of The Wooster Group, where she has performed in North Atlantic (2010) and co-created The Town Hall Affair (2016).
-She lives in New York City and Los Angeles.